-'Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 26 January 2016.
+Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
+We carried out an announced visit on 08 December 2016.
 During our visit we:

-- Spoke with a range of staff; two GPs a nurse practitioner, a practice nurse, the practice manager, two administration/reception staff and spoke with four patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.'
+- Spoke with a range of staff (GP, nursing, management and administrative and receptionist staff) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.'